termoose/nkn_client/README.md

 ## Config

 Any of the fields can be left blank.
-If `client_id` is not specified then only the public key be used for identification.
-If the `private_key` is left blank then one will be generated every time your application starts.
+If `client_id` is not specified then only the public key will be used for identification.
+If the `private_key` is left blank then a new one will be generated every time your application starts.

 Do not place your private key in your repository, set it as an environemnt variable and access it with `System.get_env("SECRET_NKN_PRIVATE_KEY")`.